 Research, research, research..
 There are so many budget friendly options/resources available that could help you cut costs.
 It might be worth scouring the internet a few hours a day to find deals or bargains.

 Keep a list of potential guests.
 It has taken Jeremy and I months to put ours together.
 You certainly don’t want anyone to feel left out, and it is very easy to accidentally overlook someone.
 The sooner you can establish a set number of guests, the easier it will be to plan catering.
+Regardless of whether you use the best wedding catering in christchurch or Sydney, most firms will need confirmation a good while ahead of the reception to ensure they can prepare everything ready so it runs as smoothly as possible.
+It may be worth asking the catering firm before you book so you know what sort of time frame you have to work with to figure out how many people will be attending.

 Here are a few coordinating printable pages to help make your planning easier.
 You should be able to click and save.
 You can print and put them in a folder/binder for reference.
 I left space on the Wedding Planner page to head over to Canva to insert your name and date.
 Voila!
 Customized wedding planner.